Cyberbolt/cfw/README.md

 [中文版](https://github.com/Cyberbolt/cfw#%E4%B8%AD%E6%96%87%E7%89%88)

 CFW (Cyber Firewall) is a human friendly Linux firewall.
-(In Development) It is designed to help prevent denial of service attacks while controlling Linux port switches.
+It is designed to help prevent denial of service (DDOS) attacks while controlling Linux port switches.

 The software is based on iptables and ipset and is developed with Python.
 It is recommended to close the firewall (such as firewalld, ufw) that comes with the distribution to avoid conflicts.